-We now turn to discuss the experimental feasibility of storing the auxiliary atomic state into the TQM.
+We now turn to discuss the experimental feasibility of storing the ancillary atomic state into the TQM.
 (1) The TSQ considered here is robust in the large $N$ limit \cite{kitaev}.
-For finite $N$, the ground-state degeneracy is broken, and thus cause decoherence.
-However, the lifetime of the topological qubit is exponentially increased with the increasing of $N$.
-Therefore, for small $N$, one may already obtain a TSQ with very weak decoherence \cite{liu}.
-(2) To implement the the QND Hamiltonian, we use the large detuned scheme, which only requires large Purcell factor condition, i.e., $g^2>\gamma\kappa$ with $\gamma$ and $\kappa$ being the spontaneous decay of level $|e\rangle$ and the cavity decay rate, respectively.
-The effective spontaneous decay rate is suppressed to $\gamma_{eff}=\gamma g^2 / \delta^2$.
-Therefore, as the selected atoms decay independently, the total probability for photon loss is $P_{loss}^N=(\kappa + N\gamma_{eff})\tau \geq 2\pi \sqrt{N/P}\approx3\%$ with $P=g^2/(\kappa\gamma)$ being the the Purcell factor for $N=5$, $g/(2\pi)= 220$ MHz \cite{qed}, $\gamma=10$ MHz, and $\kappa=1$ MHz.
-(3) Addressing error of the laser is associated with a finite spread around the lattice points of atoms, which results in a tiny coupling between the addressing beam and selected spins, and the finite lifetime for the state $|2\rangle$.
-The error probability associated with addressing each site is estimated to be $\varepsilon_0=1\%$ \cite{decouple}, which can also be further suppressed.
-Meanwhile, what we need is mainly global operations, which address no more than two sites for an operation.
+For finite $N$, the ground-state degeneracy is broken, and thus causes decoherence.
+However, the lifetime of the TSQ is exponentially increased with the increasing of $N$.
+Therefore, for small $N$, one may already obtain a relatively long coherence time for the TSQ \cite{liu}.
+(2) To implement the QND Hamiltonian, we use the large detuned scheme, which only requires large Purcell factor, i.e., $P=g^2/(\gamma\kappa) >1$ with $\gamma$ and $\kappa$ being the spontaneous decay rate of level $|e\rangle$ and the cavity decay rate, respectively.
+For our large detuned scheme, the effective spontaneous decay rate is suppressed to $\gamma_{eff}=\gamma g^2 / \delta^2$.
+Therefore, as the selected atoms decay independently, the total probability for photon loss is $P_{loss}^N=(\kappa + N\gamma_{eff})\tau \geq 2\pi \sqrt{N/P}\approx3\%$ for $N=5$, $g/(2\pi)= 220$ MHz \cite{qed}, $\gamma=10$ MHz, and $\kappa=1$ MHz.
+(3) The addressing errors of the lasers are associated with a finite spread around the lattice points of atoms, which results in a tiny coupling between the addressing beam and the selected atoms, and thus leads to a finite lifetime for the level $|2\rangle$.
+The error probability associated with addressing each site is estimated to be $\varepsilon=1\%$ \cite{decouple1,decouple2}, which can be further suppressed.
 (4) The deviation of the QND interaction, which degrades the controlled string operation, can also be corrected by the quantum control techniques to arbitrarily high order \cite{control}.
-(5) While for the controlled string operation, we further need the light-atom interface, i.e., the reversible state transfer between light and an atom.
-With a strong lase field $\Omega_A=1$ GHz, the error rate can be obtained under $P_{i}=1\%$.
-Finally, combining the above error channels, we may obtain a fidelity about $95\%$ for a controlled operation $U_{cs}^z$ .
-Both the read and write processes of the TQM need two controlled operations, a fidelity of $F_1=95\%\times 95\%\approx 90\%$ can be obtained for the storage of the auxiliary atomic state into the TQM.
+(5) For the controlled string operations, we further need the light-atom interface, i.e., the reversible state transfer between light and the ancillary atom.
+With a strong lase field of $\Omega_A=1$ GHz, the error rate can be achieved under $P_{i}=1\%$.
+Finally, combining the above error channels, we may obtain a fidelity about $95\%$ for a controlled operation.
+As both the read and write processes of the TQM need two controlled operations, a fidelity of $F_1=95\%\times 95\%\approx 90\%$ can be obtained for the storage of the ancillary atomic state into the TQM.